 Photo by Daniel Harden

 Berwick Augustin is the founder of Evoke180, a leading publishing company that also specializes in Haitian-Creole translations.
 He is an educational consultant and keynote speaker who embodies two decades of experience as a writer, teacher, and assistant principal.
-Berwick is the author, most recently, of bilingual books, Days, Months, and Seasons in Haitian-Creole, The Haitian-Creole Alphabet-and 1803 The Haitian Flag.
+Berwick is the author, most recently, of The Education Formula, Days, Months, and Seasons in Haitian-Creole, The Haitian-Creole Alphabet-and 1803 The Haitian Flag.